 Celebrating 60th Years of McLamb Family Reunions

 We have some souvenir booklet left.
 If you would like to get a copy e-mail me at email@example.com.
 The booklet include the history of the McLamb Family Reunions.
-These booklets are available with a $10.00 donation.

 The 59th Annual McLamb Family Reunion